SAP/cloud-security-services-integration-library/spring-security/Migration_SpringXsuaaProjects.md

 XsuaaTokenComp xsuaaToken = XsuaaTokenComp.createInstance(token);
 xsuaaToken.getCloneServiceInstanceId();
 ```
 > :bulb: `getAuthorities` and `getExpirationDate` are not implemented by `XsuaaTokenComp`.
-Furthermore, `createInstance` raises an `IllegalArgumentException` exception in case its not a token issued by xsuaa.
+Furthermore, `createInstance` raises an `IllegalArgumentException` exception in case token isn't issued by xsuaa.

-See the following table for methods that are not directly available in the target ```Token``` interface.
+See the following table gives an overview of methods that are not directly available in the ```Token``` interface, but can be accessed via the ``XsuaaTokenComp`` decorator class.

 | `com.sap.cloud.security.xsuaa.token.Token` methods  | Xsuaa only? | Workaround in `spring.security` (`com.sap.cloud.security.token.Token`) |
 |-------------------------|---|-----------------------------------------------------------------------------------------------|